AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachineOneVsAll.md

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedVector: A vector that is predicted by the model.

-* distance: The distance of predicted value.
+* distanceVector: A vector that contains the distance of predicted values in predictedVector.

 -OR-